 2. Organizing Toys with Clear Containers Makes Finding What You Want a Cinch!

 Totes, Bins, and shoe organizers – oh my!!
-These clever ways to organize toys using clear containers help keep the toy clutter at bay while letting you and your kids quickly and easily find what you want at a glance.
+These clever ways to organize toys using clear storage boxes or plastic tubs help keep the toy clutter at bay while letting you and your kids quickly and easily find what you want at a glance.
 What makes this even better?
 Less dumping and hunting during play time!

 - Stacking Clear Plastic Containers- Project Nursery used clear storage containers from the container store to know what’s inside with just a quick peek.
 These stacking containers make it easy to group toys and supplies together to keep things tidy!